skilesare/immortality/a_new_constitution/article-vii---commentary.md

 ---

 Unfunded institutions are not subject to congress but to the oversight of the president and executive branch and the general laws of the constitution.
+The executive oversight is limited to enforcing the restrictions of the constitution and not congressional regulation.

 ---